 Mitigating Risks With Key Control

-Some employees do have a legitimate need to access keys for areas where narcotics, sensitive data, or other sensitive assets are stored.
-But are you certain employees always use their keys for the authorized purpose?
-Can other employees gain access to those keys?
-Do you have a reliable process for retrieving keys when an employee resigns?
+Some employees have a legitimate need to access keys to areas where narcotics, sensitive data, or other sensitive assets are stored.
+But consider these questions:

 To protect your facility from liability and protect patients’ well-being, it’s critical to maintain employee accountability.
 The best way to do so is to create an automatic audit trail of key use that’s not vulnerable to human error or manipulation.
 Electronic key control systems help you meet this objective.